prodbyola/star-search/README.md

 # StarSearch

 StarSearch is a simple set of API endpoints to demonstrate Golang's strength in RESTful API development.
 It fetches data from [Swapi API](https://swapi.dev/), transforms and send them as a ```Response``` to different endpoints.
+See [demo and documentation](https://marvelous-florentine-950c63.netlify.app/#/)

 ## Installation